 Runner Up: The Seeing Red Project (UK)

-performing their prococative work live at events.
-Debuting at Pulp Wotever for Wotever World, on stage they celebrate femininity, incorporate their favourite medium, photography, and they shock with play in sex and the intimacy of sharing, receiving and
+recently began performing their prococative work live at events.
+Debuting at Pulp Wotever for Wotever World, on stage they celebrate femininity, incorporate their favourite medium, photography, and they shock with play in sex and the intimacy of

 The blockbuster success of Fifty Shades of Grey has opened the doors for erotic fiction - and sparked a boom in so-called mummy porn .

 The temperature-raising trilogy by British writer EL James has sold more than half a million copies in the UK alone - and topped the New York bestsellers list.
 James currently holds the top three spots in the prestigious Sunday Times bestsellers

 for paperback fiction and has sold an estimated ten million copies worldwide.

 Experts believe her success has dragged erotic fiction, once the domain of the backstreet bookstore only, firmly into the mainstream.